Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 where $\tilde{\mu}_j$ is the measured geometric distance modulus, $\sigma_{\mu,j}$ its uncertainty, and $\mu_j = \mu(d_j)$ is the distance modulus corresponding to the sampled galaxy distance $d_j$.
 The anchor Cepheid photometry is modelled as a multivariate normal:

-where $\bm{M}^W_{H,j}$ is the vector of predicted absolute magnitudes from the period--luminosity relation and $\bm{\Sigma}_j$ is the SH0ES-reported covariance matrix.
-As for the \ac{MW} Cepheids, the delta-function period likelihood sets $\log P_k = \log P_{{\rm obs},k}$ in each predicted absolute magnitude, leaving behind the period prior factors $\pi(\log P_{{\rm obs},k} \mid \bm{\Lambda})$.
+where $\bm{M}^W_{H,j}$ is the vector of true absolute magnitudes from the period--luminosity relation and $\bm{\Sigma}_j$ is the SH0ES-reported covariance matrix.
+As for the \ac{MW} Cepheids, the delta-function period likelihood sets $\log P_k = \log P_{{\rm obs},k}$ in each true absolute magnitude, leaving behind the period prior factors $\pi(\log P_{{\rm obs},k} \mid \bm{\Lambda})$.
 For N4258, which has spectroscopic $[{\rm O/H}]$ measurements, the true metallicities are marginalised as in~\cref{eq:marg_likelihood}, adopting $\epsilon_{[{\rm O/H}]} = 0.06~\dex$.
-Each Cepheid's predicted absolute magnitude is evaluated at the effective metallicity $[{\rm O/H}]_{\star,k}$ of~\cref{eq:OH_posterior}, and the marginalisation adds $\ZW^2 \tilde{\sigma}_{[{\rm O/H}]}^2$ to the diagonal of the covariance.
+Each Cepheid's true absolute magnitude is evaluated at the effective metallicity $[{\rm O/H}]_{\star,k}$ of~\cref{eq:OH_posterior}, and the marginalisation adds $\ZW^2 \tilde{\sigma}_{[{\rm O/H}]}^2$ to the diagonal of the covariance.
 Because each Cepheid's magnitude depends linearly on its own metallicity, and the per-star metallicity posteriors are conditionally independent given the population hyperparameters, the off-diagonal structure of $\bm{\Sigma}_j$ is unchanged.
 The marginalised anchor Cepheid likelihood is therefore

 where $N_j$ is the number of Cepheids in galaxy $j$, and $\log \bm{P}_{{\rm obs}}$ and $[{\rm O/H}]_{\star,j}$ denote the vectors of observed periods and effective metallicities for those Cepheids.
-For the \ac{LMC}, the catalogue reports a single spectroscopic metallicity value~(\cref{sec:data}); we therefore treat it as a fixed covariate in the predicted absolute magnitudes, dropping the metallicity marginalisation and the covariance contribution $\ZW^2 \tilde{\sigma}_{[{\rm O/H}]}^2 \bm{I}$ from~\cref{eq:anchor_cepheid_marg}, and do not infer the population hyperparameters $\mu_{[{\rm O/H}]}$ and $\sigma_{[{\rm O/H}]}$ for the \ac{LMC}.
+For the \ac{LMC}, the catalogue reports a single spectroscopic metallicity value~(\cref{sec:data}); we therefore treat the central value as a fixed covariate in the true absolute magnitudes and do not infer the population hyperparameters $\mu_{[{\rm O/H}]}$ and $\sigma_{[{\rm O/H}]}$ for the \ac{LMC}.
+An uncertainty on this shared value would induce a fully correlated metallicity covariance $\epsilon_{\rm LMC}^2\,\bm{1}\bm{1}^{\rm T}$ between the \ac{LMC} Cepheids, where $\bm{1}$ is a vector of ones with one entry for each \ac{LMC} Cepheid.
+Since metallicity enters the period--luminosity relation linearly, this would propagate into the magnitude likelihood as $\ZW^2\epsilon_{\rm LMC}^2\,\bm{1}\bm{1}^{\rm T}$, rather than as the diagonal term $\ZW^2 \tilde{\sigma}_{[{\rm O/H}]}^2 \bm{I}$ in~\cref{eq:anchor_cepheid_marg}.
+For $\epsilon_{\rm LMC}=0.06~\dex$ and $|\ZW|\simeq0.22~\magn\,\dex^{-1}$, the induced common-mode magnitude uncertainty is $0.013~\magn$, smaller than the $0.026~\magn$ geometric distance uncertainty of the \ac{LMC}; we therefore assume its effect on the inferred period--luminosity parameters is negligible.